Core outcome set: CS-COUSIN

 The Cochrane Skin - Core Outcome Set Initiative (CS-COUSIN) group was created with the aim of developing core outcome sets in dermatology and providing methodological support to core outcome set developers.
 CS-COUSIN is affiliated with the development of 18 dermatologic core outcome sets, including those for vitiligo, eczema, and acne.

 IMPROVED

 The Measurement of Priority Outcome Variables in Dermatologic Surgery group (IMPROVED), led by Murad Alam, is an international collaboration of dermatologic surgeons that has developed core outcomes for various dermatologic surgery conditions.
 Notably, the IMPROVED group has developed core outcome sets for cutaneous squamous cell carcinoma, basal cell carcinoma, and actinic keratosis.

 Core outcome in women's health

 CROWN

-Six core outcome sets have been developed by the Core Outcomes in Women's and Newborn's Health (CROWN) collaboration for various health conditions relevant to women's health.
+Six core outcome sets have been developed by the Core Outcomes in Women's and Newborns' Health (CROWN) collaboration for various health conditions relevant to women's health.
 Notable sets include those for diabetes in pregnancy, preterm birth, and maternity care.